karatelabs/intellij-plugin/README.md

 A unique code for your system will be shown which you can cut and paste.
 In the example above, it is: `DhHOFKHvd7XYTi+rQnNTJQ==`

+> [!IMPORTANT]
+> The Offline License is a [paid feature for enterprises](https://www.karatelabs.io/pricing).
+Please make sure you know who your designated admin is before you perform this step.

-Send that unique code to [Karate Labs](https://karatelabs.io/contact-us) or your enterprise admin.
+Send that unique code to your designated admin.
 You will be issued a license that is tied to this unique code.
 To apply the license, copy all the text from the license file (which should start with: `-----BEGIN LICENSE FILE-----`) and paste it into the text-area provided.
 Now you should see something like this.

 <img src="resources/offline-license-paste.jpg" height="500px"/>